 Love is not about falsehood; it is about speaking the truth.

 Love is not static; it grows.
-The love of a parent for a child grows along with years; the love of a husband for his wife ideally should grow along with years.
+The love of a parent for a child grows along with years; the love of a husband for his wife ideally should grow along with years and vice versa.
 The limitless potential for growth, for discovery, for being surprised, for finding joy in little things, are all what makes love, love.

 Finally, we cannot think on love without thinking of God.
 The well known passage in the Bible speaks about love in this compelling way: For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”* Not one of us can earn this love; but each one of us can respond to it.